 ARRIVING AT THE FAIRY STREAM MUI NE

-From the main road, you will see the signpost for the Fairy Stream Mui Ne, follow the pathway to the end where there is a small set of stairs that leads down to the stream.
+From the main road, you will see the signpost for the Fairy Stream and simply follow the pathway to the end where there is a small set of stairs that leads down to the stream.

-It costs 5,000 Dong to enter the Fairy Stream, and the ticket man will even look after your shoes while you are off exploring the red canyon.
-The water is only a few centimetres deep and it is safe to walk barefoot the entire time.
+It costs 5,000 Dong to enter and the ticket man will even look after your shoes while you are off exploring the red canyon.
+The water is only a few centimeters deep and it’s safe to walk barefoot the entire time.

-At the beginning of the Fairy Stream Mui Ne, there are small food and drink vendors on the creek side if you would like to take a minute to chill before or after the red canyon adventure.
+At the beginning of the stream, there are small food and drink vendors on the creek side if you would like to take a minute to chill before or after the red canyon adventure.

 The entrance to Fairy Stream Vietnam

-The Fairy Stream Mui Ne is surrounded by shaded bamboo and palm tree forests and it takes approximately 10 to 15 minutes to walk from one end of the stream to the other.
+The stream is surrounded by shaded bamboo and palm tree forests and it takes approximately 10 to 15 minutes to walk from one end of the stream to the other.

 Luxury: Anantara Mui Ne Resort